-Mama Ruby's Delicious Caramel Cake Made from Scratch
+Mama Ruby's Delicious Caramel Cake

 However, since it was so delicious, easy to make and transport, and had such a long-lasting shelf life, other advanced variations started happening.
 By the mid-1850s, someone discovered that the addition of milk and fat to the caramelized sugar yielded a sweet, chewy confection, which we know as caramel.
 Caramel was born and has continued to gain popularity!
-You can enjoy it in this cake, for one.
+You can enjoy it with this cake, for one.

 For the cake: